cupnoodle/fluffyes/33-uibutton-uitableviewcell-tap.md

 You want the app to show an alert with message "Subscribed to [youtuber name]" when user tap on the subscribe button.
 How do you implement this function?
 You would need to keep track of which cell got tapped and use that index to find the respective youtuber name from an array.

-Let's check out the [top result](https://stackoverflow.com/questions/20655060/get-button-click-inside-uitableviewcell) of googling 'button click in uitableviewcell' :
+Let's check out the [top result](https://stackoverflow.com/questions/20655060/get-button-click-inside-uitableviewcell) of searching 'button click in uitableviewcell' in google:

 ![google](https://iosimage.s3.amazonaws.com/2018/33-uibutton-uitableviewcell-tap/googleResult.png)